Provisioning disks

 A node or profile can have several disks.
 Each disk is identified by the path to its block device.
 Each disk holds a map to its partitions and a bool switch to indicate if an existing, non-matching partition table should be overwritten.

 Each partition is identified by its label.
 The partition number can be omitted, but specifying it is recommended as Ignition may fail without it.
 Partition sizes should also be set (specified in MiB), except for the last partition: if no size is given, the maximum available size is used.
-Each partition has the switches should_exist and wipe_partition_entry which control the partition creation process.
+Each partition has the switches should_exist and wipe_partition_entry which control the partition creation process (via the --partcreate and --partwipe flags).
 When omitting a partition number the wipe_partition_entry should be true, as this allows ignition to replace the existing partition.

 wwctl node set n1 \